21 ways to get free food

 Supermarket cashback apps don't always guarantee free food.
 But at any given time, there are usually a few freebies across the apps.
 Even when you're only getting a discount, the savings can be substantial.

 As we said, not every offer will get you 100% cashback on your food.
 But the savings are usually at least around the 50% mark.
-And if you use Shopmium to its full effect, you could get referral credits that'll cover the rest of the cost too.
-That means free food every single time.
+And if you use Shopmium to its full effect, you could get referral credits that go towards reaching the £10 withdrawal threshold.

 Check out our guide to the best supermarket cashback apps for more details on how to get free food in your weekly shop.